I Was the Small Town Loser

-At 27 years old , I ,like many my age, have a 10 year class reunion approaching quite fast.
-I would like to think that on that day I will be able to walk into that country club strutting my stuff just as Romy and Michele did at their 10 year while winning over the masses with an impromptu dance to Cyndi Lauper’s “Time After Time.”
+At 27 years old, I, like many my age, have a 10-year class reunion approaching quite fast.
+I would like to think that on that day I will be able to walk into that country club strutting my stuff just as Romy and Michele did at their 10 years while winning over the masses with an impromptu dance to Cyndi Lauper’s “Time After Time.”
 But just like Romy and Michele, I dread having to face the people who made my time as a teenager a living hell.

 Halfway into my senior year school felt more like a prison sentence and knowing that my dreams of being a teenage queen bee were shattered I began to make plans to leave my hometown and to never come back.

 I chose to go to college 3 hours away.
 Getting a fresh start at a new school with other people who were also getting their own fresh starts meant that I was now I blank slate, I could choose to be myself or continue to try to make myself something that I wasn’t.
 I chose to be me and in doing so I was finally able to shine.
 I was no longer the outsider in a small world ruled by the few.
 I was a welcomed citizen of a reborn society.
 It appeared that all of my peers were just like me, just trying to find a place, their own little niche.
 In finding a new home and being able to be my true self, my confidence soared.
 I no longer felt like I was playing a role in a teenage dramedy.
 I allowed myself to be the person I also wanted to be and all it really took was leaving because I was never going to find my place when I was too scared to be myself.

 It is my true self that I will be introducing to my former peers of the Class of 2009 and even though I’m pretty sure I am still the small town “loser”, at least I still have all my hair.

 This article is been written and brought to you by Amy Black.

 Have something in mind?
 Publish your own story here…

 - I Was the Small Town Loser - November 23, 2021